-Wilde-Pedique toenail reconstruction nail is a prosthetic or gel nail covering developed by Light Concept Nails (LCN) which provides a temporary cosmetic improvement to damaged and unsightly toenails.
-The specially designed gel is specifically for use on toenails and is bonded permanently to the exposed nail where it usually remains until it grows out.
-This can last up to 3 months, however at LNLC we believe that removing the gel after 6 weeks is best in order to ensure the nail is growing out well.
+Nail reconstruction nail is a prosthetic nail covering which provides a temporary cosmetic improvement to damaged and unsightly toenails.
+The specially designed nail is specifically for use on toenails and is bonded permanently to the exposed nail where it usually remains until it grows out.
+This reconstruction can last up to six weeks.

 This treatment can be applied to any nail condition provided there is a nail to attach to.
 It works well on loosely attached or lifted nails holding attaching them to the nail bed as they grow.
-Damaged, thick or fungal nails that don’t grow fully or are deformed are transformed with Wilde-Pedique.
+Damaged, thick or fungal nails that don’t grow fully or are deformed are transformed.

-Nails are cut back and filed using the electric spray file before applying the Wilde-Pedique gel.
-The nail is set using ultraviolet light and will be hard before you leave.
+Nails are cut back and filed using the electric spray file before applying the reconstruction.
+The nail is set using a light which is specific to that particular nail redconstruction.
+The reconstruction will be hard before you leave.

-Both men and women benefit from using Wilde-Pedique as we can closely match the colour of the gel to your natural nail colour.
-Once treated, nail polish can be applied to Wilde-Pedique without having a negative effect on the natural nail.
+Both men and women benefit from having a reconstructed nail applied.
+Once treated, nail polish can be applied to the reconstruction without having a negative effect on the natural nail.

 Nail reconstruction is available at the RADLETT clinic only.
 Please book a Nail Reconstruction appointment as the appointment duration is longer than either a New Patient or Existing Patient appointment.